The Atlantic Companion · Wild Atlantic Way · Donegal

 A cluster of thatched cottages above the strand, opened in 1967, each furnished as a different period of Donegal rural life — 1700s, 1800s, 1900s.
 Founded by Father James McDyer, a parish priest who fought emigration with co-operatives, knitwear, a holiday camp and this museum.
 Tea-room serves seaweed scones.

-Good to know · Open Easter to October.
-Admission charge.
+Good to know · Seasonal — check current opening hours before visiting.
 Guided tours included.

 Nature